cisco/lal-build-manager/SPEC.md

 test -f ./liblzma.tar.gz
 ```

+NB: export does not read the manifest.json for environment overrides.

 #### lal query [component]
 Lists the availble version on artifactory for a given component in the current environment.

 ```sh
 lal query libwebsockets
 ```

+NB: query does not read the manifest.json for environment overrides.

 #### lal remove [components..]
 Removes and optionally saves a removal of a component from `INPUT` and the manifest.